gramascull/goldaward/index.md

 ## Grace Scullin - 2020 Gold Award

-### It's Mental Illness, Innit
+### Iz Mental Illness, Innit

 *A Series of Illustrations and Information*

 For my Gold Award project, I decided to focus on a subject that many adolescents of today know about - or at least, a subject they should know about: Mental illness.
-It may appear that mental illness is more prevalent in this generation than in previous generations, but this is not true!
-There have been more diagnoses sin
+Today, approximately one in four people suffer from mental illnesses, and because of this, it is significantly less stigmatized than it was twenty or thirty years ago.
+But that doesn't mean that there isn't misconceptions and prejudices when it comes to mental illness.
+My project is meant to inform people about common misconceptions whenit comes to mental illness.

-# Header 1
+# Pictures
-## Header 2
-### Header 3

-- Bulleted
-- List

-1. Numbered
-2. List

-**Bold** and _Italic_ and `Code` text
+I haven't finished the illustrations I plan to place here :-)

 [Link](url) and ![Image](src)
 ```